mog1el/TOV_project/README.md

 In the simulations (except for $\rho(r)$, there is a constant `num` that determines the amount of small fragments that a space will be cut into.
 To get better (more acurate) results, you can increase the number.
 It, however, increases the number of calculations made by the computer, prolonging the time of completion.

 In all of the simulations there is a step dr, set to 10m by default.
 Minimizing it will also increase the accuracy and prolong the time of computation.

+For the code to work, some dependencies are necessary.
+To install them, run `pip install numpy matplotlib `.
+After doing this and downloading the python files, you are ready to go.

 ---